-We provide bus transportation to in-town and out-of-town students within the scope of the district policy.
-Our goal is to provide our students with transportation that is safe and reliable.
+In partnership with Smyth Bus, the district provides safe and reliable bus transportation to in-town and out-of-town students within the scope of district policy.

-Successfully provided transportation to all students attending in-district schools without major disruption to bus routes despite bus driver shortages.
+The district continues to provide transportation to students without major disruption to bus routes despite bus driver shortages.